LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: The main theorem

 \begin{theorem} Let $0<\alpha\in \On$.
 Suppose it is consistent that there is a supercompact cardinal larger than $\alpha$ and GCH holds.
 Then it is also consistent that $\alpha$ is countable (and so has no hyperinaccessibles below it) and $\LST(I,Q^\alpha)$ and $\LST(I,R^\alpha)$ are both no larger than the first element of $\Reg_{\alpha}$. \end{theorem}

 \begin{proof}

 We adapt a technique from \cite{magidorVaananan}.
 The first step is to show that without loss of generality, we may assume that $\epsilon$ is countable.
 Take a universe $V_0$ which believes GCH and has a supercompact $\kappa>\epsilon$.
 Let $V$ be a generic extension of $V_0$ by the collapsing forcing $\col(\omega,\lvert\epsilon\rvert)$.
 We show that $V$ inherits the properties of $V_0$: $\kappa$ is supercompact, and GCH holds.
-GCH follows from Lemma \ref{Lemma CH preservation for forcing} but the supercompactness of $\kappa$ requires a little work.
-We need the following lemmas, which is known as the \textit{Silver Lifting Criterion}.
-We will prove it for an arbitrary universe $\tilde{V}$ and forcing $\PP$, because we'll need it again in a different context later on in the proof.
+Preservation of GCH is standard, but the supercompactness of $\kappa$ requires a little work.
+Recall the \textit{Silver Lifting Criterion}: